 Chair, Cyber and Information Security, Director, Critical Infrastructures and Cyber Protection Center (CICPC)

 Bill Butler is currently Director, Critical Infrastructures and Cyber Protection Center (CICPC) at Capitol Technology University.
 Prior to this appointment in 2013 Bill worked in the networking and IT industries as a network engineer and consultant for over 20 years.
 Bill also served as a joint qualified communications information systems officer in the U.S. Marine Corps and retired as a Colonel with 30 years of service (active and reserve).
 Bill holds a Doctorate in cybersecurity earned from Capitol focusing on preserving cellphone privacy and countering illegal cell towers (IMSI catchers).

 A native of New Jersey, Dr. Mary-Margaret Chantré majored in English during college before embarking on a 22-year career in the military, retired in 2017 with the rank of Major.
 During her time of service, she specialized in IT before transitioning to cybersecurity as the need to protect networks and combat adversaries in the cyber domain became more acute.
 An adjunct professor at Capitol since 2015, she recently joined the full-time cybersecurity faculty and now teaches courses at the undergraduate, master’s, and doctoral levels.
 She lives in Laurel, MD with her two small children.

 A native of Louisville, KY.
-Dr. Michael Fain, currently serves as Director of Doctoral Programs.
+Dr. Michael Fain, currently serves as an associate professor for Capitol.
 He works as doctoral advisor to students pursuing terminal degrees in Management/Decision Sciences, and Cybersecurity.
 When not working with doctoral students and faculty, Fain spends time mentoring several African American undergraduate students on campus .
 He brings over 25 years of higher education experience to Capitol.

 Assistant Professor of Engineering